yermolim/ts-webgl-animation/README.md

-# dots-animation-webgl
+# ts-webgl-animation
-module for filling your html container with fancy moving dots animation
+module for filling your html container with fancy moving webgl animation